phetsims/calculus-grapher/doc/implementation-notes.md

 GraphType - Types for identifying the types of graphs available, and sets of those graphs.
 GraphSet - GraphSet is an ordered set of GraphType

-CurveManipulationMode - Enumeration of the possible 'modes' of manipulating OriginalCurve, such as Parabola, Triangle, etc. CurveManipulationProperties - Track the Curve Width and the Curve Mode CurvePoint - A point tracking the x, y and pointType of a curve.
+CurveManipulationType - Enumeration of the possible 'modes' of manipulating OriginalCurve, such as Parabola, Triangle, etc. CurveManipulationProperties - Track the Curve Width and the Curve Mode CurvePoint - A point tracking the x, y and pointType of a curve.
 CurvePoint are never disposed but merely mutated.
 Curve - A collection of CurvePoints.
 Intended to be sub-classed